Board of Directors

 Ken is blessed in his marriage with Denise for the past 24 years where they call The Hope Collective in Lake Zurich their home church.
 Together they raised and parented three amazing children (Collin, Bryan & Caitlin) who have brought great joy on their journey to young-adulthood.
 With two in college and the third a high school senior, they are each actively involved in school activities and faith development efforts across the three different states each reside.

 Karen Vargas is a 5th grade Dual Language teacher in Elgin, Illinois.
 She completed her undergraduate studies at Illinois State University and her graduate studies in Northern Illinois State University and Roosevelt University.
-She has a passion for her career and aspires to get her PhD within the next few years to become an advocate for biliteracy all across the United States.
+She has a passion for her career and is an advocate for biliteracy and multiculturalism in our education system.
 In addition, Karen facilitates training in her school district that engages parents in conversations about the development of social and emotional skills kids need in order to be positive global citizens.

 Four years back, she was looking to become more involved in local nonprofits with a mission and vision that aligned with her faith and that is where her path aligned with Food For Friends.
 Thanks to FFF, her church, Cristo es la roca in Wauconda, was able to distribute food to their community through a mobile food pantry.
 After a short conversation with the president of FFF, Dan Herzog, she knew this organization was what she was looking for.
 Within the next few weeks, you could spot Karen at all our events ready to volunteer and connect with the guests we served.